RAI-SCC/torch_blue/README.md

 variational and prior distribution.
 Since it is quite inefficient to save the samples these log probabilities are evaluated during the forward pass and returned by the model.
-Since this is only necessary for training it can be controlled with the argument return_log_probs.
+Since this is only necessary for training it can be controlled with the argument `return_log_probs`.
 Once the model is initialized this flag can be changed by setting `VIModule.return_log_probs`, which either enables (`True`) or disables (`False`) the returning of the log probabilities for all submodules.

 While `torch_bayesian` calculates and aggregates log probs internally, this is handled by the outermost `VIModule`.
-This module will not have the expected output signature when returning log probs, but instead return a tuple of the normal output and the log probs.
+This module will not have the expected output signature when returning log probs, but instead return a `VIReturn` object.
+This class is pytorch `Tensor` that also contains log prob information in its additional `log_probs` attribute.
 This is the format `torch_bayesian` losses expect.
 Therefore, if you feed the output directly into a loss there should be no issues.
+While all pytorch tensor operations can be performed on `VIReturns` many will delete the log prob information and transform the object back into a `Tensor`.
+This needs to be considered when performing further operations on the model output.
+The simplest way to avoid issues is to wrap all operations - except the loss - in a `VIModule` since log prob aggregation is only performed by the outermost module.
 For deployment `return_log_probs` should be set to `False`.
-However, if your outermost module is not a `VIModule`, but a pytorch `Module`, or you are working with multiple models like an encoder and decoder this feature needs to be handled.
-The easiest way to do this is to make sure that your outermost module is always a `VIModule` even if it is only a wrapper that calls you model and returns its output, since this will make sure log probs are only introduced at the very end.
+If multiple `Tensor`s are returned by the model, each will carry all log probs.

 > [!NOTE]
 > Always make sure your outermost module is a VIModule and keep in mind that the output
-> of that module will be a tuple of the expected output and a tensor containing the
+> of that module will be a `VIReturn` object, which behaves like a `Tensor`, carries
 > weight log probabilities, if `return_log_probs == True`.
 Losses in `torch_baysian`
 > expect this format.

-`VIReturn` is a type alias that encapsulates this shifting return type.
-Just provide the type of the layer output to it.

 > [!NOTE]
-> Due to [Autosampling](#autosampling) all output Tensors, i.e. each Tensor
+> Due to [Autosampling](#autosampling) all output Tensors, i.e. each `VIReturn`
-> in the model output and the Tensor containing the log probs has an additional
+> in the model output and the `Tensor` containing the log probs has an additional
 > dimension at the beginning representing the multiple samples necessary to properly
 > evaluate the stochastic forward pass.
 This is only relevant for VIModules that are not
 > contained within other VIModules.
 Loss functions are designed to expect and handle